Deaf support

 See below your local care and support services:

-- Doncaster Sensory team (opens in new window).
+- Doncaster Sensory team

-- Barnsley Metropolitan Borough Council sight and hearing loss service (opens in new window).
+- Barnsley Metropolitan Borough Council sight and hearing loss service

 - South West Yorkshire Partnership NHS Foundation Trust equipment, adaptation and sensory impairment service

-- Deaf Solution Ltd personal care (opens in new window).
+- Deaf Solution Limited personal care

-Page last reviewed: March 18, 2025
+Page last reviewed: May 23, 2025

-Next review due: March 18, 2026
+Next review due: May 23, 2026

 Problem with this page?